Larry Tomczak: Views on homosexuality

 Tomczak subscribes to the research of Paul Cameron which claims that gays and lesbians suffer higher rates of mental illness and suicide, among other things, and links these to their inherent sexuality.
 Tomczak has expressed his view that sexual orientation is a learned behavior:

 People are not born homosexual.
 According to Scripture and science, homosexuality is not part of someone's biological constitution.
 People will argue to the contrary, but being gay is not like left-handedness.
 There is absolutely no scientific evidence of a gay gene.
 Nature or nurture?
 The answer is the latter.
 This is not opinion; it's truth.

 In January 2015, Tomczak wrote a letter on The Christian Post to television personality Ellen DeGeneres, after she mentioned a recent article of his on her show to argue "I don't have an agenda".

-On Donald Trump
+Personal life

+Tomczak has been married for over 40 years and has four children.
+He lives in the Nashville metropolitan area.

-Throughout 2020, Tomczak was a strong supporter of Donald Trump's reelection campaign.
+Throughout 2020, Tomczak was a strong supporter of Donald Trump's re-election campaign.
 On November 19, 2020 Tomczak posted a video.
 Therein he claims that "...the fact that Dems have stolen the election."
 Tomczak also claimed that Donald Trump would prevail through "divine intervention."

+In July 2011, Tomczak released a letter stating that he and Mahaney have since reconciled, and that Mahaney has made a full apology to Tomczak and his family for any wrongdoing on the part of the ministry.

+In November 2011, however, Tomczak released another letter stating that Sovereign Grace Churches had subjected him and his family to spiritual abuse, slander, and blackmailing.
+In particular, they had questioned Tomczak's fitness as a father due to what Tomczak called his son's "teenage rebellion".
+Tomczak now asserts that his family left Sovereign Grace Churches to escape this abuse.